shoogalmmr/shoogalmmr/README.md

 ### About Me

 <p align="left"> Hi!
-I'm Shoog, a senior Information Systems student.
-Passionate about leveraging data, technology, and information systems to help organizations make smarter decisions and improve efficiency.
+I'm Shoog, a Bachelor’s degree holder in Information Systems.
+I'm passionate about leveraging data, technology, and information systems to help organizations make smarter decisions and improve efficiency.

 #### My Skills: